Domendrel Tsho, A Place where Gyalse Tenzin Rabgye offered a Mandala

 Best Time for Hiking to Domendrel Tsho

 Though you can hike any time of the year, summer would be tough.
-The rain is unexpected and can fall at any time of the day, making the hike not so noteworthy.
+The rain is unexpected and can fall any time of the day, making the hike not so momentous.
 The peak winters can also be harsh for hiking, although snow-capped hikes can be a must for some ardent hikers.
 You can choose to hike during the spring and autumn seasons, as these seasons offer grand views of mountains and spectacular views of rich flora.

 Conclusion